dccote/Enseignement/HOWTO/HOWTO-Electronique.md

+Une version PDF de ce document [existe](https://github.com/dccote/Enseignement/blob/master/HOWTO/HOWTO-Electronique.pdf).

+Une version Markdown peut être lu avec les équations avec le logiciel gratuit [Typora](http://typora.io).

 [TOC]

 ## Prélude

 On ne s'en sort pas: la connaissance de l'électronique est essentielle pour accomplir les moindre tâches en optique: photodétection, numérisation, contrôle d'appareils, interface microprocesseur, gestion USB, etc...
 Il y a deux façons d'aborder ce domaine: 1) en devenant opérationnel ou 2) en comprenant[^1].
 S'il y avait un seul conseil que je donnerais: les circuits, aussi complexes soient-ils, se séparent toujours en petits blocs fonctionnels.
 Savoir reconnaître les blocs représente 90% de la bataille.
 J'espère avec ce document faire le premier aspect (vous rendre opérationnel) et avec un peu de chance, le deuxième (vous aider à comprendre).

-La meilleure façon d'apprendre l'électronique, c'est d'en faire d'être mauvais, et de s'améliorer.
+La meilleure façon d'apprendre l'électronique, c'est d'en faire, d'être mauvais, et de s'améliorer.
 Pour citer Dave Grohl, c'est comme la musique :

 > “When I think about kids watching a TV show like American Idol or The Voice, then they think, ‘Oh, OK, that’s how you become a musician, you stand in line for eight [...] hours with 800 people at a convention center and… then you sing your heart out for someone and then they tell you it’s not [...] good enough.’
 Can you imagine?” he implores.
 “It’s destroying the next generation of musicians!
 Musicians should go to a yard sale and buy and old [...] drum set and get in their garage and just suck.
 And get their friends to come in and they’ll suck, too.
 And then they’ll [...] start playing and they’ll have the best time they’ve ever had in their lives and then all of a sudden they’ll become Nirvana.
 Because that’s exactly what happened with Nirvana.
 Just a bunch of guys that had some shitty old instruments and they got together and started playing some noisy-ass shit, and they became the biggest band in the world.
 That can happen again!
 You don’t need a [...] computer or the internet or The Voice or American Idol.” - Dave Grohl